 Other types of vinegar, like apple cider vinegar, might appeal more as topical acne remedies because the smell of balsamic vinegar is quite pungent.
 The dark, stain-prone color of balsamic vinegar might also put you off from applying it directly to your face.
 But balsamic vinegar contains both acetic acid and antimicrobial compounds, as well as antioxidants.
 Consuming balsamic vinegar as part of your regular diet might make your skin look clearer and your complexion brighter.

-The risks of balsamic vinegar are low compared to the potential health benefits, according to one review of the literature.
+The risks of balsamic vinegar are low compared to the potential health benefits,

 If you drink raw balsamic vinegar, your throat may become inflamed and your esophagus could be damaged.
 There are instances where drinking vinegar can cause stomach pain or hurt the lining of your stomach.
 Be careful to monitor how much vinegar you’re consuming.
 Stop using balsamic vinegar right away if you feel it’s contributing to heartburn or gastric issues.